thisisevilevil/evilevil365/_drafts/2025-10-10-IntelvPro-Intune-Integration.md

 Intel vPro and Intel AMT (Active Management Technology) is probably one of the most overlooked features in enterprises.
 It also seems like a lot of companies purchase Intel vProenterprise devices but without actually activating and using the features.
 Why is that?
 A combination Lack of awareness, lack of documentation, complexity and with a hint of paranoia because of some old articles suggesting CIA, NSA and aliens from outer space have backdoors into Intel AMT.

 I helped configure Intel AMT in a retail environment some years back, but that was before there were any cloud functionality, so we maintained an excel sheet with the IP, User and passwords for each workstation.
 That was fun (not really..).
 Also the tools to configure Intel AMT over the years have had many names and variations.
 Intel ACU, Intel SCS and Intel EMA, don't be surprised if you hear about those.
+A lot of companies already purchase vPro-capable devices, but they are not using the functionality.
+Some might also have a split estate where some devices is vPro capable and some might not be capable.

 But let's pause here for a second, and look at what Intel vPro and Intel AMT actually is.